oanda/mt4-fxlabs/README.md

 ## Writing MQL4 Based fxLabs Tools

 To write your own fxLabs tools in MT4, add the declaration `#include <fxlabsnet.mqh>` to the beginning of your MQL4 source.
 The various methods that you can call are documented inline in the fxlabsnet.mqh file.
 A [tutorial](https://github.com/oanda/mt4-fxlabs/blob/master/TUTORIAL.md) to help you get started is also available.

+___

+* <small>Leverage trading is high risk and not suitable for all.
+You could lose all of your deposited funds.
+Articles are for general information purposes only and are not investment advice or a solution to buy or sell any investment product.
+Opinions are those of the authors and not necessarily those of OANDA, its officers, or its directors.
+Examples shown are for illustrative purposes only and may not reflect current prices or offers from OANDA.</small>